Hugo Solozábal

-Hugo Solozábal Granados (born 7 February 2003) is a Spanish professional footballer who plays as a offensive midfielder for Getafe B.
+Hugo Solozábal Granados (born 7 February 2003) is a Spanish professional footballer who plays as a midfielder for club FC Andorra.

 Career

-Solozábal was a youth player at Atletico Madrid.
-Ahead of the 2017-18 season he had the distinction of being one of the first players to perform at the recently built Metropolitano Stadium when he took part in a demonstration with club legends José Eulogio Gárate and Fernando Torres.
+Solozábal was a youth player at Atlético Madrid.
+Ahead of the 2017–18 season he had the distinction of being one of the first players to perform at the recently built Metropolitano Stadium when he took part in a demonstration with club legends José Eulogio Gárate and Fernando Torres.

 Solozábal played for Las Rozas CF in the Tercera Federación for whom he featured 24 times in the 2022–23 season prior to joining CD Leganés in July 2023, being initially assigned to the reserves in the same category.
 He scored four goals in his first three games for Leganés B at the start of the 2023–24 season.

 Solozábal made his senior debut for Lega in the Copa del Rey on 1 November 2023, against AD Llerenense.
+On 16 July 2025, he signed a one-year deal with Getafe CF, being initially assigned to the B-team in Segunda Federación.

+Solozábal made his main squad – and La Liga – debut on 6 December 2025, coming on as a late substitute for Mauro Arambarri in a 2–0 away loss to Villarreal CF. The following 1 July, he agreed to a two-year deal with Segunda División side FC Andorra.

 Personal life

 He is the son of Spanish former international footballer Roberto Solozábal.
 His brother Iker Solozábal Granados is a triathlete.